Thesis Guidelines MPN Program

 Identifying a Thesis Advisor

-The Thesis Advisor must be approved by the Graduate Health Studies Steering Committee (GHSSC).
-Once the student has selected a thesis advisor and confirmed that the faculty member is willing to serve in that capacity, the student will submit a letter of request to the GHSSC indicating rationale for the selection.
+The Thesis Advisor must be approved by the Graduate Health Studies Steering Committee (GHSSC) as outlined in the Thesis Advisor and Committee Member Policy.
+Once the student has selected a Thesis Advisor and confirmed that the faculty member is willing to serve in that capacity, the student will submit a letter of request to the GHSSC indicating rationale for the selection.
+Students should use the guidelines for writing Thesis Advisor or Committee Member to make the request to the GHSSC.

 Selecting a Thesis Committee

 Once confirmed, the Thesis Advisor will work with the student to identify and arrange for at least two other members to serve on the Thesis Committee.
 Collectively, the Thesis Advisor and other Thesis Committee members will have the expertise to guide the thesis work and evaluate the thesis.
 The number of people who are eligible to serve as committee members is larger than the number of people approved for thesis advising.
-Committee members are content experts, and may be from inside or outside Brandon University.
-At least two members of the Thesis Committee should be from Brandon University.
-Committee members from outside Brandon University must be approved as Adjunct Professors and as associate members of the Brandon University Faculty of Graduate Studies.
+Committee members are content experts and may be from inside or outside Brandon University.

 Identifying learning needs and developing a learning plan

-The Thesis Committee will collaborate with the student to identify learning needs for completion of the thesis, and will work with the student to develop a plan to address learning needs.
+The Thesis Committee will collaborate with the student to identify learning needs for completion of the thesis and will work with the student to develop a plan to address learning needs.
 Learning needs will normally be addressed through the directed readings course (75:656) or an elective but, depending on the learning needs, additional courses or workshops may be required by the committee.
-If learning needs will be addressed through a directed readings course, the Thesis Advisor will work with the student to develop a course outline that specifies the overall purpose of the course, desired learning objectives, a tentative reading list, learning activities, contact schedule, and course requirements.
-The Thesis Advisor will bring the course outline to the GHSSC for approval.
-If additional courses will be required for the students’ program, the GHSSC will also approve the students’ program.
+If learning needs will be addressed through a directed readings course, the Thesis Advisor will work with the student to develop a course outline that specifies the overall purpose of the course, learning activities, contact schedule, and course requirements.

 Completing coursework and registering for the thesis